hendrikw01/tr-064/README.md

 This library is capable of:
 * Supports the UPnP, IGD and PMR (Samsung TV) Protocol
 * Read and configure Services
-* authentication with username/password or password only
+* Authentication with username/password or password only
 * SSL encryption
 * Transactions
 * Subscribe to Events with included EventServer